Take Action: Urge Your Members of Congress to Fight for Stranded Refugees as Trump Proposes to Expand Afrikaner-Only Resettlement

 “My name is [insert name], and as your constituent from [City/Town] and a [person of faith/refugee/member of my community], I am urging you and your office to fight for stranded refugees.

-The administration has proposed increasing the refugee ceiling by 10,000, yet is continuing to reserve all available slots exclusively for Afrikaners from South Africa.
+The administration has increased the refugee ceiling by 10,000, yet is continuing to reserve all available slots exclusively for Afrikaners from South Africa.

 The refugee ban continues to strand tens of thousands of refugees who had been through years of vetting and screening and were approved for resettlement when Trump took office last year, including: